foxyseta/tree-sitter-prolog/README.md

 Feel free to contribute with new ones!
 It is super easy, as you can just extend an existing one.

+## Project structure

+The project uses pnpm as its package manager.
+Files `package.json` and `pnpm-lock.yaml` can be found in the root folder.

+### Grammars

+A `grammar.js` file for a Prolog extension `xxx` is located at `grammars/xxx/grammar.js`.
+They are formatted using dprint, according to `grammars/dprint.json`.

+### Parsers

+Parser sources for a Prolog extension `xxx` are located at `grammars/xxx/src/`.
+If you are not using the `build*` pnpm scripts and are manually invoking the `tree-sitter generate` command instead, make sure your current directory is `grammars/xxx/`.

+> [!WARNING]
+> When updating parser sources with `tree-sitter generate`, use the
+> `--no-bindings` flag.
+Tree-sitter is currently unable to generate correct
+> bindings for repositories with more than one grammar.
+The `build*` pnpm
+> scripts will always use such flag.

+### Queries

+If a `.scm` file does not need modifications between two or more grammars, it can be found in `queries/`.
+Otherwise, its version for grammar `xxx` is located at `grammars/xxx/queries/`.

+### Tests

+Corpus tests for a grammar `xxx` are located at `grammars/xxx/tests/corpus/`.
+Highlight tests of all grammars are located at `tests/highlight/`.

 ## References

 ### ISO Prolog